Plugin User Guide

 Redeploy Spinnaker

-Remember to hal deploy apply after you have finished configuring your plugin.
+Remember to apply your manifest changes after you have finished configuring your plugin.

 Deployment example